-A building permit is required when building a fence taller than six feet.
+A building permit is required when building a fence taller than seven feet.
 The height is measured from the ground where the posts or supports enter the ground to the top of the fence, including any lattice, posts or any other material added to the top.
-Fences under six feet tall do not need a building permit (unless enclosing a swimming pool) but may need a zoning permit, depending on where the fence will be located on your lot.
+Fences under seven feet tall do not need a building permit (unless enclosing a swimming pool) but may need a zoning permit.

 For more information, visit the Planning and Zoning staff at the Development Services Center or call (503) 823-7526.

 Your building permit will be reviewed under provisions in the Residential Specialty Code (formerly the One and Two Family Dwelling Specialty Code) based on the 2003 IRC.
 More information on building codes.

 Fences may be built on private property, so long as they meet certain height and setback requirements.
 A setback is the distance measured from your property line to a point inside the property.
 A setback creates a border inside your property lines.
 Setback requirements are different in each residential zone.
 A front setback is usually larger than the side and rear setbacks.
 For purposes of determining setback, the front is the side that borders a street.
 On a corner lot, the front is the shortest side of the lot that borders a street.
 If the street frontages are of equal length, you may choose which to call the front.